Versalist Blog

 Why we build these challenges

 We go after questions that make you think harder, not just tune hyperparameters faster.
-That includes exploring new learning methods, complex systems, and strange behaviors that show up when AI interacts with the real world.
+That means exploring new learning methods, complex systems, and strange behaviors that show up when AI interacts with the real world.

 Real problems aren't tidy